ChimeHQ/SwiftTreeSitter/README.md

 SwiftTreeSitter needs the tree-sitter runtime libraries and headers.
 Your build configuration will, unfortunately, depend on how you want to package and distribute your final target.
 This is made even more complex because SPM currently does not allow you to select between a .dylib and .a **when both are in the same directory**.
 Static linking can simplify distribution, but SwiftTreeSitter should be compatible with both.

 Ultimately, it could be that you cannot use this package without modification.
-I'd really prefer to make it more seamless, but I experimented with many different appraoches, and this was the only one that offered sufficient flexibility.
+I'd really prefer to make it more seamless, but I experimented with many different approaches, and this was the only one that offered sufficient flexibility.
 If you have other ideas, please get in touch.

 Note: These instructions assume a macOS target.
 Also, I've only tested tree-sitter down to 10.13.
 I suspect it will work with lower targets, but have not tried.